PavelPZ/riverpod_navigator/doc/lesson02.md

 ### Lesson02
 Lesson02 is [lesson01](/doc/lesson01.md) enhanced with:

-XXX is enhanced with asynchronous navigation when screens require some asynchronous actions (when creating, deactivating, or merging)

 - asynchronous navigation when screens require some asynchronous actions (when creating, deactivating, or merging)
 - the splash screen appears before the HomeScreen is displayed